People have told you there is nothing to do in Las Vegas except gamble, right? Las Vegas 101 proves that wrong!

 Hoover Dam Tours

 Hoover Dam was a miracle of construction when it was built, and an amazing testament to man's ingenuity.
 Touring Hoover is one of the most popular day trips from Las Vegas.
+Visitors get to go inside the dam, and see the huge turbines pumping out electricity.
 It is both educational and inspiring.
 There are a few different groups that offer coach tours of Hoover, including the Hoover Dam tour Company, and Grand Canyon Tour Company.